klasmodin/oit-random/README.md

 # Random sampling by optimal information transport

-This is a `MATLAB` which uses the framework of [optimal information transport](http://dx.doi.org/10.1007/s12220-014-9469-2) to generate random samples from nonuniform, smooth probability distributions on a Riemannian manifold.
+This is a `MATLAB` code which uses the framework of [optimal information transport](http://dx.doi.org/10.1007/s12220-014-9469-2) to generate random samples from nonuniform, smooth probability distributions.
 The basic method is to solve a density matching problem by an algorithm developed in [this paper](http://dx.doi.org/10.1137/151006238), thereby matching a uniform density, from which samples can be drawn, with the desired nonuniform density.
-The computed diffeomorphism is then used to transform from the uniform to the nonuniform samples.
+The computed diffeomorphism is then used to transform the samples from the uniform to the nonuniform distribution.
 The mathematical background and a full description of the the algorithm is available in [this arXiv preprint](https://arxiv.org/abs/1704.07897).

 ## Installing